 Public Justice's quarterly speaker series provides members vital information on issues relevant to practicing lawyers today.
 Each talk will last one hour (45 minute presentation and 15 minute Q&A).
 Several topics will be approved for CLE accreditation.

 This series is for members only.
 If you would like to join Public Justice, visit our membership page.

 To register: log in to the site and select the "Members Only Content" link in the drop down menu.
 Members can also access videos of past webinars.

 CLE credit is available for most webinars.
 See CLE requirements for your state.
-(CLE from the following states is available through CLE reciprocity: AK, AZ, CA, CO, FL, ME, MO, NJ, NY, OR and WI.
+(CLE from the following states is available through CLE reciprocity: AK, AZ, CA, CO, FL, ME, MO, NJ & NY.
 Please check your state’s Bar website for more information on reciprocity requirements.)

 Questions?
 Contact: memberservices [at] publicjustice [dot] net (subject: Speaker%20Series)